Leopard 2: Turkish intervention in Syria

 Turkey operates 354 Leopard 2A4 tanks.
 Initially using other tank types including upgraded M60s, in December 2016 Turkey deployed a number of Leopard 2A4s to the Syrian Civil War against Islamic State of Iraq and the Levant (ISIS) as part of Operation Euphrates Shield.
 Initially, three of the Turkish Leopard 2A4s operating in Syria were destroyed or damaged by ISIS using anti-tank missile systems (possibly Fagot or Konkurs anti-tank guided missiles obtained from Syrian or Iraqi Army captured stocks).
 In mid-December 2016, two 2A4 tanks were captured by ISIS near al-Bab city in Syria during Euphrates Shield operations.
 Amaq News Agency posted video of vehicles claimed to be captured Leopard 2A4s.

 By late December 2016, ISIS had captured or incapacitated 10 Leopard 2A4s.
 These were damaged by anti-tank weapons, IEDs, or other unknown causes.
 Additional ISIS propaganda images and video depicting several completely destroyed Leopards, some with their turrets blown off, were published in January 2017.
 The 'turret blown off' effect was potentially caused by a quirk of the Leopard's design, with only 15 rounds being stored in blow-out panel compartments (27 other rounds stored in the forward section of the hull, to the left of the driver's station, they were cause to catastrophic secondary explosions).

 Tanks which suffered the worst damage may have been destroyed by airstrikes in order to prevent capture but sources generally state that the damage was caused solely with anti-tank missiles or car bombs driven by suicide bombers.

 In January 2017, the German newspaper Die Welt reported that ISIL fighters used 9M133 Kornet anti-tank missiles to destroy six Leopard 2 tanks used by the Turkish military in Syria.

 At least eight Leopard 2 MBT have been destroyed according to photographic reports.

 Turkey also confirmed the use of Leopard 2A4 tanks during the Turkish military operation in Afrin to the German government.
 These tanks were designed during the Cold War to fight against Soviet tanks in Europe, not counterinsurgencies against guerrillas, where the primary risk is improvised explosive devices and anti-tank missiles.
 These tanks were retired from German usage when sold to Turkey.

 There is a belief that the Turkish purchase of Leopard 2A4s from Germany was subject to the condition that they were not to be used against Kurdish separatists.
 Prior to 2016, the Leopard 2A4s were kept in northern Turkey.
-Once the German government discovered that the Leopard tanks were being used against Kurdish forces, planned upgrades to make them “less vulnerable to explosives” were halted.
+Once the German government discovered that the Leopard tanks were being used against Kurdish forces, planned upgrades to make them "less vulnerable to explosives" were halted.
 Ultimately Turkey was forced to upgrade the Leopard 2A4s with domestic components, including a possible replacement of the original turret with that of the Turkish Altay main battle tank.

 Russo-Ukrainian War

 Leopard 2A4 in service with the Ukrainian 33rd Mechanized Brigade.
-The tank has been modified with Kontakt-1 explosive reactive armor.
+The tank has been modified with Kontakt-1 explosive reactive armour.